Devendra616/100-days-of-code/log.md

 Improving yelpcamp UI - refactoring middleware, flash messages for error/success.
 Added landing page, dynamic price for campgrounds.
 Updated previous routes for better security and less error prone.

+## Day 91-92 : January 16-17, 2019
+Completed the udemy secton- Javascript the tricky stuff.
+Learnt about Call, Appy, Bind, this, new, prototypes, closure.
+Lastly deployed my yelpcamp on heroku https://yelpcamp-camp.herokuapp.com/ with database on mlab.